ckrueger2/mesa_pwas/README.md

 ```

 ### Running 00hail_wrapper_parallel.sh script
-Running the 00hail_wrapper_parallel.sh will execute scripts 1 through 3, which include pulling GWAS summary statistics, formatting them, and ploting the manhattan plot *for all 4 populations simultaneously*
+Running 00hail_wrapper_parallel.sh will execute scripts 1 through 3, which include pulling GWAS summary statistics, formatting them, and ploting the manhattan plot *for all 4 populations simultaneously*

 To run the wrapper use the following command within the All of Us terminal under the Hail Table Environment:
 ```